Breakout (video game): Reception

 Breakout was also a commercial success for Namco in Japan.
 On the first annual Game Machine arcade chart, Breakout was the fourth highest-grossing arcade video game of 1976 in Japan, below Taito's Ball Park (Tornado Baseball) and Speed Race DX and Sega's Heavyweight Champ.
-The following year, Breakout was Japan's third highest-grossing arcade game of 1977, below only two racing games, Namco's electro-mechanical game F-1 and Taito's video game Speed Race DX.
+The following year, Breakout was Japan's third highest-grossing arcade game of 1977, below only two racing games: Namco's electro-mechanical game F-1 and Taito's Speed Race DX.
 In total, Breakout sold 15,000 arcade units worldwide by 1981.